cs3216/cs3216.github.io/coursework/product-design/index.md

 ## Grading Scheme

-The grading of the assignment is divided into two components: satisfying the compulsory milestones (70%) and coolness factor (30%).
+The grading of the assignment is divided into two components: satisfying the compulsory milestones (70%) and the coolness factor (30%).
 Excluding Milestone 0, there are **11 milestones** in total, along with an optional Milestone 8b.
 Milestones 6, 7 and 9 are each worth 10%.
 The rest are worth 5% each.

 The remaining 30% will be awarded based on the relative outcomes for the various teams.
-The top team might be awarded up to 30% while the worst performing team less than 5%.
+The top team might be awarded up to 30%, while the worst performing team less than 5%.
 The optional Milestone 8b will also contribute to this.

 ### Mode of submission